PlaceOS/docs/how-to/location-services/dna-spaces.md

 }
 ```

-2. configure the following settings in the DNA Spaces driver:
+2. configure the following settings in the Cisco DNA Spaces driver:

 ```yaml